ashutoshmjain/gita/src/mathuraChap07.md

 ## 7.2

 `Maharish` woke up in the middle of the night - halfway through a lucid dream.
 Sweat on his forehead and neck.
 He drank some water and sat down on his rug.
 He was talking to his father, but he couldn't see the face.
-In fact, he had never seen his father's face. `Sakti` had died before his birth.
+Suddenly he realized he had never seen his father's face. `Sakti` had died before his birth.
 And there was no painting of him that `Maharishi` could recall.
 It is hard to make up a face from the descriptions, and he never cared to ask anyone to draw his portrait - he was probably too busy in seeking the revenge - that he forgot the very person he was fighting for.

-He wondered if there was some artist alive who had seen him.
+He wondered if there was some artist alive who had seen `Sakti Muni` up close.
 He knew his father largely from his mother's stories - and the childhood chatter around him. `Bramhrishi` rarely shared feelings about his son.
 It was too painful for him to revisit that fateful morning and the good times that led to the mishap.
-Only thing he always exuded was his own failure to stop `Sakti` take the path he took - literally and figuratively.
+Only thing he always lamented was his own failure to stop `Sakti` take the path he took - literally and figuratively.
 He wished he was there that morning to sort the matter - without anger crossing over both sides.
 And he wished `Viśvāmitra` was kinder to `Sakti` - because `Sakti` was his admirer despite long-standing animosity between the two sages.

 <!-- markdownlint-disable-next-line -->
 <div style="padding-left:40px;font-size:0.9em;">

 `Viśvāmitra` - one of the seven `Bramhrishis` - was not born of `Bramha`.
 He reached this title through sheer hard work - `Karma` - the basis of `Sakti's` philosophy. `Sakti` considered `Viśvāmitra` a true `Karmyogi`.
 Unaware of `Sakti's` admirations, `Viśvāmitra` ended up instigating `Kalmāṣapāda`.
 The legend has it that `Viśvāmitra` instructed `Kinkara` - one of his attendant - to take over `Kalmāṣapāda's` mind during the dual between him and `Sakti`.

 `Viśvāmitra` was famous for his singular devotion to Sun - the god of fire.
-His most precious verse is `Gaytri Mantra` - a verse to celebrate the wisdom of eternal light - the starting point of most `Yaznas` conducted to date.
+His most precious verse is `Gaytri Mantra` - a verse to celebrate the wisdom of eternal light.
+The `mantra` is the starting point of most `Yaznas` conducted to date.

 > `Om Bhur Bhuvah Svah , Tat Savitur Varenyam`
 >